 35 Finally, Section 12-107 provides rules on governing law.
 The general rule under 36 subsection (a) is that a "controllable record's jurisdiction" governs matters covered by Article 12.
 The controllable record's jurisdiction is determined by an express provision in the record or in 37 38 the system in which the record is recorded.
 If not so designated, it is determined based on the 39 designation of the law governing the record or the system.
-Absent such designations, at the 40 bottom of this "waterfall" of alternatives, the governing law will be that of the jurisdiction of the 41 location of the transferor.
+Absent such designations, at the bottom of this "waterfall" of alternatives, the governing law will be that of the jurisdiction of the 40 41 location of the transferor.
 Subsection (b) provides an exception for the rights and duties of 42 account debtors under draft § 12-106 if an agreement between the account debtor and an assignor 43 of the record provides for the law of another jurisdiction to govern those rights and duties.

-&lt;sup>10 See draft § 9-102(b) (defining "controllable account" and "controllable payment intangible").
-Draft § 12-104.
+10 See draft § 9-102(b) (defining "controllable account" and "controllable payment intangible").

+11 Draft § 12-104.

 1 Section 12-101.
-Short Title.
+Short-Title.
 This article may be cited as Uniform Commercial Code- 2 Controllable Electronic Records.
-3 Official Comment 4 5 6 Subsection headings are not a part of the official text itself and have not been approved by the sponsors.
-0 7 Section 12-102.
+3 Official Comment 4 5 Subsection headings are not a part of the official text itself and have not been approved by the sponsors.
+6 7 Section 12-102.
 Definitions.
 8 (a) [Article 12 definitions.]
 In this article: 9 (1) "Controllable electronic record" means a record stored in an electronic record 10 medium that can be subjected to control under Section 12-105.
-The term does not include $\underline{a}$ 11 deposit accounts, an account, electronic copy of a record evidencing chattel paper, electronic 12 documents document of title, electronic money, investment property, or "a transferable record.
+The term does not include \underline{a} 11 deposit accounts, an account, electronic copy of a record evidencing chattel paper, electronic 12 documents document of title, electronic money, investment property, or "a transferable record.
 13 (2) "Qualifying purchaser" means a purchaser of a controllable electronic record 14 or an interest in the controllable electronic record that obtains control of the controllable 15 electronic record for value, in good faith, and without notice of a claim of a property right in the 16 controllable electronic record.
 17 (3) "Transferable record" means: 18 (A) "Transferable records"; as defined in the Electronic Signatures in 19 Global and National Commerce Act, 15 U.S.C.
 Section 7021(a)(1) or as defined in [cite to 20 Uniform Electronic Transaction Act Section 16(a)].)[, as amended].
 21 (2) "Electronic record" means a record stored in an electronic medium.
 22 (B) "Transferable record" as defined in [cite to Uniform Electronic 23 Transactions Act Section 16(a)].
 24 (4) "Value" has the meaning provided in Section 3-303(a).
 25 (b) [Definitions in Article 9.]
-The definitions in Article 9 of "account debtor,"", ļ
+The definitions in Article 9 of "account debtor,", future amendments to the federal law cited in subsection (a)(3)(A).
+A state in which the constitution or other law does not permit incorporation of future amendments when a fede constitution or other law does not permit incorporation of future amendments when a federal statute is incorporated into state law should omit the phrase ", as amended".
+A state in which, in

-1 "authenticate,", "controllable account", "controllable payment intangible,", "chattel paper",

-2 "deposit account,", "electronic money,", and "investment property," and "proceeds" in Article

-- 3 9 apply to this article. - 4

-14 15 (c) "Value" has the meaning provided in Section 3-303(a).
+"authenticate,", "controllable account,", "controllable payment intangible,", "chattel paper,", "deposit account,", "electronic money,", and "investment property," and "proceeds" in Article 9," apply to this article. (c) "Value" has the meaning provided in Section 3-303(a).

-5 Legislative Note: In subsection (a)(1 Legislative Note: It is the intent of this act to incorporate
+5 Legislative Note: In subsection (a)(1Legislative Note: It is the intent of this act to incorporate should omit the phrase.